ethernal/react-boilerplate/README.md

 **Not ready for production / Alpha version, use at your own risk. / There be bugs here.**

-This boilerplate tries to achieve Typescript compatibility with React development while retaining all functionality of standard JS tools like ESlint, Babel and Webpack.
+This setup tries to achieve Typescript compatibility with React development while retaining all functionality of standard JS tools like ESlint, Babel and Webpack - no use of ts-lint, ts-loaders or ts-jest (although that one might be beneficial to use).

+**PRs are very welcome.**

-# Installation
+# installation

 Clone this repository and run `yarn install`.
 All dependencies are local to this environment except for Typescript that you must install globally.